ctrueden/ctrueden.github.io/_pages/deus/Monday17.md

 Upon completing his research, Pipwhistle learned the truth about DEO and the planned deployment.
 He threatened to go to the press with the information, but StratCo preemptively retaliates by firing him on the grounds that he is a Brotherhood spy.
 A short time later, there is an accident at Nald's house -- terrified, he runs to Lensherr for protection.

-!!Vondre Willowtree
+## Vondre Willowtree
 Willowtree has been gathering information on Ariona and her weaknesses for years.
 Working with StratCo, Willowtree was involved in the abduction of Bernstein -- not only for all the reasons already mentioned, but also to put Ariona out of a job.

 Since then, she concentrated on Erica, managing to trap her in Baba Yaga's book.
 (She recently got it back from Huntington as part of his power brokering deals during the war.
 She assisted him with his weapons deals, and also arranged for the book to fall into the Volokhovs' hands, so that Huntington, disguised as the old man, could use it to make the false Crown to harm Ariona.)

 Willowtree sends the book to Ariona (via a delivery droid emblazoned with WMG logo, who sets down the box upside-down cheerily), with a forged note from Bernstein saying, &quot;Hello, Ariona.
 I ran across something in my research lately that puzzled me, and would greatly value your input, as I feel it may be very relevant to your area of expertise.
 Any help you could provide would be greatly appreciated.
-Thanks, Rudolf.&quot; The book is black with blue trim, and titled, &quot;The [http://en.wikipedia.org/wiki/Blue_rose|Blue Rose].&quot; It is locked with an ''arcane lock'' effect.
+Thanks, Rudolf.&quot; The book is black with blue trim, and titled, &quot;The [Blue Rose](http://en.wikipedia.org/wiki/Blue_rose).&quot; It is locked with an ''arcane lock'' effect.

 When the book is read, if your name has been inscribed within, the book automatically turns to that page, you read your own name, you get sucked in, and it creates a new chapter in the book about you.

-Willowtree has prepared the book for [http://www.d20srd.org/srd/spells/instantSummons.htm|instant summons] back to her hand (her arcane mark is on the inside cover).
+Willowtree has prepared the book for [instant summons](http://www.d20srd.org/srd/spells/instantSummons.htm) back to her hand (her arcane mark is on the inside cover).
 Once Ariona has been sucked in, Willowtree recalls it to her hand.
 But unable to sense whether it has worked, she waits a good month before doing so.

 One of the chapters in the book is about Baba Yaga.
 Thus, releasing everyone from the book might not be such a good idea.
 However, Baba Yaga is so tired of being in the book that she helps them unconditionally if they release her.
 But when they first talk to her, she screams for them to release her, alternating between begging, pleading, threats and insults.